garethcmurphy/asdc_structure_talk/PITCHME.md

 ### Structure

 -  The pipeline is divided into three processing levels
-- Level 0 - Reconstructed unprocessed instrument data @ full resolution
+- Level 0 - Reconstructed, unprocessed instrument data @ full resolution
-- Level 1 - Reconstructed instrument data, time referenced, with ancillary information, including calibration & georeferencing
+- Level 1 - Reconstructed instrument data, time referenced, including calibration & georeferencing metadata
 - Level 2 - Derived environmental variables at same resolution and location as Level I.
 - Each level is subdivided into packages which map to SRD
-- Each software requirement has its own directory

 ---
 ### Level 0